Montana — Hosted Expedition

 • one guide for every two anglers

-• travel between regions organised and hosted throughout
+• all travel between regions organised and hosted

 The Missouri River

-Long runs, consistent hatches, and large numbers of rising trout make the Missouri one of the most reliable dry fly fisheries in North America.
+Long runs, consistent hatches, and large numbers of rising trout make it one of the most reliable dry fly fisheries in North America.

-From the Missouri we move south toward the historic trout towns around Dillon.
+From the Missouri we move south toward the historic trout town of Dillon.

-This region gives access to several renowned rivers including the Beaverhead, Ruby and Big Hole.
-Each offers a different character, from technical tailwater fishing to classic Western freestone water.
+This region provides access to several renowned rivers including the Beaverhead, Ruby, and Big Hole — each offering a different style of fishing, from technical tailwaters to classic freestone water.

 The Yellowstone Region

-The final stage of the expedition explores the waters surrounding Yellowstone National Park and the Idaho border region.
+The final stage of the journey explores the waters surrounding Yellowstone National Park and the Idaho border region.

-Depending on conditions we may fish rivers such as the Madison, Yellowstone, or waters flowing from the high country around the park.
+Depending on conditions, we may fish the Madison, Yellowstone, or smaller rivers flowing from the high country around the park.

-This part of the journey often provides some of the most memorable fishing of the trip — wild landscapes, abundant wildlife, and strong trout willing to rise to well-presented dry flies.
+This part of the trip often delivers some of the most memorable fishing — wild landscapes, abundant wildlife, and trout willing to rise to well-presented dry flies.

-Group size is intentionally limited to four anglers per expedition.
+Group size is intentionally limited to four anglers.

-The small group also allows us to move easily between locations and maintain a comfortable rhythm throughout the trip.
+The small group format allows us to move easily between locations, maintain flexibility, and keep the overall pace relaxed.

 Accommodation and Evenings